 Elaine Guest Crosland, executive coordinator in the Office of Academic Affairs, was recognized for 18 years of exceptional service.
 In 1997, Crosland was hired as a budget coordinator for the Department of Fine Arts, Languages and Literature.
 In 2000, she transferred to the Office of Academic Affairs as an administrative assistant where she worked mainly for the associate vice chancellor of academic affairs.
 In 2001, she became the administrative coordinator for Office of Academic Affairs and was elevated in her position to the assistant to the Interim Executive Vice Chancellor (now Senior Vice Chancellor) and other executive vice chancellors.
 Crosland became absolutely indispensable, especially with faculty processes, including hiring, promotion and tenure.
 She will forever be known for her in-depth knowledge of the various policies and processes, keen attention to detail and overall commitment to high quality work.
 Her integrity and a high degree of professionalism truly set the standard for performance.
 Crosland retired at the end of 2015.

 Dr. Diane Daane, distinguished professor emeritus, spent 11 years in the corrections and legal professions before entering the world of academia in 1984 as an assistant professor of criminal justice.
 She came to USC Upstate in 1992 and achieved the rand of full professor in 2005.
 Daane’s long and distinguished career at USC Upstate has been characterized by her immeasurable contributions as a brilliant and caring teacher and her willingness to assume vital leadership roles that enhanced this University.
 In 1993, she coached the USC Upstate Mock Trial Team when it won the Outstanding New Team Award during National Competitions.
 She chaired the Sexual Assault Task Force in 1994 that evaluated campus security measures and made recommendations to make the campus safer with more lighting and emergency call boxes and the development of programs on sexual assault and safety awareness.
 She was named Teacher of the Year in 1995.
 Her deep and meaningful commitment to USC Upstate have been demonstrated in her numerous leadership roles.
 She chaired the Southern Association of Colleges and Schools (SACS) Self-Study Financial Resources Committee (1999-2001), served on the University Planning Committee (1999-2002), served as chair of Faculty Senate (2000-2001), chaired the Faculty Manual Review Committee (2004-2007), and chaired the USC Upstate NCAA Division 1 Self-Study Steering Committee (2009-2011).
 Daane played a significant role, along with Dr. Jennifer Parker, in developing the minor and the curriculum for the Child Advocacy Studies (CAST) that provides comprehensive training to students who plan to work in a variety of areas serving children.
 She teaches courses for the program, which has become the largest and fastest growing minor at USC Upstate.
-Daane was also involved in the formation of the USC Upstate Child Protection Training Center, which is comprised of a Mock House and a Mock Courtroom and is used to train child protection workers.
+Daane was also involved in the formation of the USC Upstate Child Protection Training Center, which is comprised of a Mock House and a the Charles J. Hodge Mock Courtroom is used to train child protection workers.
 It is unique to the Southeast region and one of only four centers of its kind nationally.
 The University granted Daane the title of Distinguished Professor Emeritus upon her retirement at the end of 2015.

 Janice T. Dellinger, director of business services, began her service to USC Upstate in 1990 as an administrative coordinator in the Office of Business Affairs.
 She was responsible for providing support to the vice chancellor of business affairs and to the departments within the Division of Business Affairs, which allowed her the opportunity to be exposed to and gain experience with many aspects of the University’s business structure.
 In 2009, Janice was promoted to director of purchasing where she was involved with the development of many contract proposals, property lease agreements and land acquisitions, and outsourcing of dining services.
 She served in this role until her retirement in 2015.
 During Janice’s tenure at USC Upstate, she served as president of the Administrative Employees Club and chair of the Staff Council.
 She will long be remembered for her exceptional dedication and integrity.